-Under the Severance Program, equity awards to our executives are subject to a so-called "double-trigger" standard, whereby the executive would only be entitled to acceleration of his or her equity awards in the event of a "Qualifying Termination" within 14 days before or two years following a "Change of Control."
+Under the Severance Program, equity awards to our executive officers are subject to a double-trigger standard, whereby the executive would only be entitled to acceleration of his or her equity awards in the event of a "Qualifying Termination" within 14 days before, or two years following, a "Change of Control."
 In such an event, the executive would be entitled to acceleration of all unvested equity-based awards (including stock options and RSUs).
 In all other cases, the executive would not be entitled to any acceleration or continued vesting of his or her equity-based awards.
-In addition, the Severance Program does not provide for tax gross-ups, which certain of our executives had been entitled to under their employment letters.
+In addition, the Severance Program does not provide for tax gross-ups, which certain of our executive officers had been entitled to under their employment letters.
 For more information about the Severance Program, see the caption "Employment and Other Agreements" in our Compensation Discussion and Analysis included in this Proxy Statement.

-In February 2009, we entered into a two-year letter agreement with Mr. Marshall in connection with his assignment as Executive Vice President and President of our U.S. Tower Division.
-In addition to terms consistent with our agreements with our other executive officers, we agreed to provide Mr. Marshall with relocation and temporary living expenses to facilitate his transition.
-As an expatriate, Mr. Marshall also received a settling in allowance and a goods and services differential, the amounts of which the Committee reviewed with PM&P. In March 2011, we entered into a new two-year letter agreement with Mr. Marshall, which included terms consistent with our prior arrangement.
+In March 2011, we entered into a two-year letter agreement with Mr. Marshall in connection with his continuation as Executive Vice President and President of our U.S. Tower Division.
+In addition to terms consistent with our agreements with our other executive officers, we agreed to provide Mr. Marshall temporary living expenses to facilitate his transition.
+As an expatriate, Mr. Marshall also received a goods and services differential and an optional relocation support allowance, the amounts of which the Compensation Committee reviewed with PM&P.

-In February 2009, we also entered into a letter agreement with Mr. Bartlett in connection with our recruitment of Mr. Bartlett as our Chief Financial Officer that sets forth his compensation, severance and other benefits.
+In February 2009, we entered into a letter agreement with Mr. Bartlett in connection with our recruitment of Mr. Bartlett as our Chief Financial Officer that sets forth his compensation, severance and other benefits.
 Pursuant to the agreement and in consideration of the recruitment initiatives and peer group competitive assessment data, Mr. Bartlett was entitled to receive an initial annual base salary of \$630,000 with a target cash bonus potential equal to 60% of base salary.
 In addition, Mr. Bartlett's cash bonus for 2009 was not to be less than his bonus target, and it was not subject to proration based on his start date of April 1, 2009.
 We also agreed to provide Mr. Bartlett with a one-time lump sum payment of \$200,000 to assist with his relocation to Boston and Boston-based living expenses.
-In addition, Mr. Bartlett was eligible for a cash signing bonus of \$400,000, half of which was paid on the first anniversary of his start date and half of which will be paid on the second anniversary of his start date.
+In addition, Mr. Bartlett was eligible for a cash signing bonus of \$400,000, half of which was paid on the first anniversary of his start date and half of which was paid on the second anniversary of his start date.
 The Compensation Committee also approved the grant of equity-based awards to Mr. Bartlett effective as of his April 1, 2009 start date, with a value of \$2.5 million on the date of grant, comprised 50% of non-qualified stock options (based on Black-Scholes value) and 50% of RSUs.
 These equity awards will vest over four years of continuous employment, or 25% per year, commencing one year from the date of the grant.